safa-howaid/carleton-cie-air/api/README.md

 - Run `python3 data/google_scholar_scraper.py` to scrape data from Google Scholar and insert it into a Pinecone Vector database to be included when search queries are received.

 NOTE: The webscraper script assumes that you already have a Pinecone DB index named `semantic-search-openai` with vector dimensions set to 1536.

-## Run Server in Docker Container
-To build: `docker build . -t semantic-search-app`
-To run: `docker run --name semantic-search-app -d -p 8000:8000 semantic-search-app` Then connect to `localhost:8000` to use the server.